 If you have been the victim of unfair debt collection practices, Mr. Silver can help you file a civil lawsuit to stop this illegal conduct and recover compensation for your damages.

 Contact Our Experienced Unfair Debt Collection Attorney Today

 If you or a loved one has been subjected to abuse by a debt collector or debt collector harassment, you do not need to suffer further mistreatment.
 Our attorney, Howard D. Silver, understands the emotional and financial toll caused by such actions.
 He is dedicated to putting a stop to such abuse.

 If you are being harassed, deceived, or abused by a debt collector, Mr. Silver can get you the relief you need from this difficult situation.
-To learn more about how we can help, please fill out the form on this page or call 818-597-2610.
-Mr. Silver serves clients in Los Angeles, Riverside, San Bernardino, Glendale and throughout California.
+To learn more about how we can help, please fill out the form on this page or call 818-597-2610 for a free consultation.
+Mr. Silver serves clients in Los Angeles, Riverside, San Bernardino, Glendale, and throughout California.